ninjaneers-team/uropa/README.md

   Opa's database can be populated using the exported or a hand written config file.
 - **Diff and sync capabilities**
-  urOpa can diff the policies in the config file and the configuration in Open Policy Agent and then sync it as well.
+  uropa can diff the policies in the config file and the configuration in Open Policy Agent and then sync it as well.
   This can be used to detect config drifts or manual interventions.
 - **Reverse sync**
-  urOpa supports a sync the other way as well, meaning if an entity is created in Opa and doesn't add it to the config file, urOpa will detect the change.
+  uropa supports a sync the other way as well, meaning if an entity is created in Opa and doesn't add it to the config file, uropa will detect the change.
 - **Validation**
-  urOpa can validate a YAML file that you backup or modify to catch errors early on.
+  uropa can validate a YAML file that you backup or modify to catch errors early on.
 - **Reset**
   This can be used to drops all entities in Opa's DB.